• Skip to primary navigation

 Cayenne pepper is typically milder than bird's eye chili, making it a good choice for those who want to add a little bit of heat to their dish without making it too spicy.

-In addition, cayenne pepper has a slightly fruity flavor, while bird’s eye chili tends to be more savory.
+In addition, cayenne pepper has a slightly fruity flavor, while bird's eye chili is usually more savory.

 As a result, cayenne pepper is often used in sweet and savory dishes, while bird's eye chili is more commonly found in savory dishes.